 - whether you are local or need remote-owner documentation

 A better estimate starts with better information.
 The goal is not to turn the homeowner into a roofer.
 The goal is to help the contractor separate a straightforward reroof from a roof-and-attic problem, a storm documentation project, or a hidden-decking project.
-If you are comparing roof work with interior remodeling, review the Wisconsin roof cost calculator, the MW Construction services page, and the project gallery before requesting a scoped visit.

 A serious roof replacement cost Wisconsin estimate should do more than multiply roof squares by a material price.
 It should explain what is being removed, what is being installed, how water is controlled, how ice-dam risk is handled, how ventilation is evaluated, how flashing is rebuilt, how hidden decking is priced, and how the project will be documented.